If you are planning your visit to Sligo or if you live here and want some dates for your diary here are the festivals for 2019.

 30th and 31st of March at Knocknarea Arena, Sligo, IT Sligo.
 Change Your Mind Festival The aim of the festival is to raise awareness regarding the importance of prevention and fight against Stigma in mental health.
 The festival has something for people of all ages.

 Bealtaine Festival.
 A countrywide festival running for the whole of May celebrating the arts and creativity as we age.
-Sligo events will be updated shortly.
+Sligo events:

 My Old Hometown Gurteen 3rd-5th May Country Music Festival.

 Sligo Chamber Festival 3rd – 6th May.
 Taking place in St Columba’s Church Drumcliffe and The Model Sligo over the May bank holiday weekend, Sligo International Chamber Music Festival is a highlight in the annual calendar of music events.

 Cos Cos Sean Nos Festival, Sligo, 6th to 12th May.
 Join some of the country’s finest Sean Nós dancers, musicians, singers, poets and storytellers as they gather in the shadow of Benbulben.

 The Lily Lolly Yeats Festival celebrate the legacy of Susan and Elizabeth Yeats affectionately known as Lily and Lolly.
 Including Yeats Day on June 13th.
 Dates to be confirmed.